1932 United States presidential election

+Roosevelt was the first Democrat to be elected president since 1916, the first to win an outright majority of the popular vote since 1876, and the first to win a majority of both the electoral and popular vote since 1852.
+Hoover was the only incumbent president to lose an election between 1912 and 1976, and the only elected incumbent to do so between 1912 and 1980.

 Background

 Republican nominee Herbert Hoover had won in the 1928 presidential election against Democratic nominee Al Smith.
-Smith had lost the support of the Solid South during the campaign.
+Smith had lost the support of the Solid South during the campaign likely due to anti-Catholic sentiment.
 Hoover had won in a landslide with him winning forty of the forty-eight states giving him 444 electoral votes against Smith's 87.
 However, the Wall Street Crash of 1929 and the Great Depression weakened the power of the Republicans.
 In the 1930 elections, the Democrats gained control of the United States House of Representatives, reduced the Republican majority in the United States Senate to one, and won a majority of the governorships.

 Smith was the first Democratic nominee in the 20th century to win a majority of the twelve largest cities in the country.
 The net vote totals in the twelve largest cities shifted from Republican to Democratic with Harding having won 1,540,000 in 1920, Coolidge by 1,308,000 in 1924, while Smith won by 210,000.
 Samuel Lubell wrote in The Future of American Politics that Franklin D. Roosevelt's victory in the 1932 election was preceded by Smith's increased vote totals in urban areas.